prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 To summarize the points above:
 - __Keyword search__: Finds relevant, useful results when the user _knows_ what they're looking for and expects results that match exact phrases in their search terms.
 Does **not** require vector databases.
 - __Vector search__: Finds relevant results when the user _doesn't_ know what exactly they're looking for.
 Requires a vector database.
-- __Hybrid keyword + vector search__: Typically combines candidate results from full-text keyword and vector searches and re-ranks them using cross-encoder models (see below).
+- __Hybrid keyword + vector search__: Typically combines candidate results from full-text keyword and vector searches and re-ranks them using cross-encoder models[^5] (see below).
 Requires both a document database and a vector database.

 This can be effectively visualized per the diagram below:

 {{< figure src="vector-hybrid-search.png" caption="Diagram inspired by [Qdrant blog post](https://qdrant.tech/articles/hybrid-search/)" >}}

-BM25[^5] is the most common indexing algorithm used for keyword search in certain databases (e.g., Elasticsearch, Opensearch, MongoDB).
+BM25[^6] is the most common indexing algorithm used for keyword search in certain databases (e.g., Elasticsearch, Opensearch, MongoDB).
 It produces a _sparse_ vector, by considering keyword term frequencies in relation to their inverse document frequency (IDF).
 In contrast, vector databases typically encode and store text in embeddings represented by _dense_ vectors (none of the terms in the vector are zero, unlike BM25), and this is typically done via a bi-encoder model like BERT, that produces a sentence embedding for a pair of documents, that can then be compared to produce a cosine similarity score.

 #### Understanding the difference between bi-encoders and cross-encoders

 To effectively perform hybrid search, it becomes necessary to combine search result candidates obtained via BM25 (keyword search) and cosine similarity (vector search), which requires a _cross-encoder_.
 This is a downstream step, as shown in the image below, that allows two sentences to be simultaneously passed to an encoder model like BERT.
 Unlike the bi-encoder that's used to produce sentence embeddings, a cross-encoder doesn't produce embeddings, but rather, it allows us to classify a pair of sentences by assigning them a score between 0 and 1, via a softmax layer.
 This is termed **_re-ranking_**, and is a very powerful approach to obtaining results that combine the best of both worlds (keyword + vector search).

 {{< figure src="vector-encoders.png" caption="Diagram inspired by [Sentence transformers docs](https://www.sbert.net/examples/applications/cross-encoder/README.html)" >}}